Poirieria zelandica

-Poirieria zelandica, common name the spiny murex, is a species of large predatory sea snail with an operculum.
+Poirieria zelandica, common name the spiny murex, is a species of a large predatory sea snail with an operculum.
 It is a marine gastropod mollusc in the family Muricidae, the rock snails or murex snails.

 Description

 Shells of Poirieria zelandica can reach a size of 35–65 mm.
 These shells are roughly fusiforms, with long, straight spines.
 The aperture is ovate and large.
 The outer lip is thin.

 Distribution

 This species can be found in Tasmania and New Zealand.